roccodev/Mod-Ardain/README.md

-# Mod Ardain - XC2 Mod Menu
+# Mod Ardain - XC2/3/DE Mod Menu
-Mod Ardain is a general modification for Xenoblade Chronicles 2.
+Mod Ardain is a general modification for the Xenoblade Chronicles games on the Nintendo Switch.

 ## Features